baratac/LGC-DevChallenge/README.md

 Inner Layer (posts-item.component, comments-list.component, comments-form.component)

-Using this three components the app shows all details and contents of the post as well as the comments structure, to show all the comments the comments-list component will call itself in a recursive fashion, each comment level will have a add button to trigger comments-form for a new comment, and each comment has a button to update its contents and username  using the same form.component.
+Using these three components the app shows all details and contents of the post as well as the comments structure, to show all the comments the comments-list component will call itself in a recursive fashion, each comment level will have a add button to trigger comments-form for a new comment, and each comment has a button to update its contents and username  using the same form.component.
 To avoid having several forms open, a simple util-interface service provides a subject that informs the state of the form window and with it synchronizes the button accessibility.

 Carlos Barata, Apple Beach, January 2022